Esrakgun/Esrakgun/README.md

 - 👋 Hi, I’m @Esrakgun 🎓 Former math teacher who transitioned into software development.
--  👀 I’m interested in analyze and interpret everything—from a painting to a dish—with an aesthetic mindset, always seeking the harmony in proportions.
+-  👀 I’m interested in analyze and interpret everything from a painting to a dish with an aesthetic mindset, always seeking the harmony in proportions.
 - 🌍 Passionate about 'aesthetics and creative exploration' across art, literature, architecture, and more.
 - 🍳 Aspiring chef who finds beauty in the balance of flavors and artistic plating,loves experimenting with new recipes.
 - 📚 Avid reader and frequent visitor to art exhibitions.